 I want to pursue magazine writing.
 What are my employment prospects in that field?

 There are thousands of magazines worldwide that cover virtually any subject, so graduates have nearly unlimited outlets to pursue.
 Both in the United States and abroad, there are conglomerates that each publish dozens of print and digital websites about an unlimited range of topics.
 Writers who develop a niche are likely to find a publication with similar interests.
 Graduates who freelance have told us that specializing helps them find stories and sell them to editors.
 Beginners can make as little as 50 cents a word, with some writers expected to contribute free content to websites.
 We don't advocate working for free.
 Typical rates for moderately successful freelancers range from $1-2 a word.
 A rookie journalist can make freelancing work, but usually will have to juggle many assignments in a variety of genres simultaneously.
 The freelance life takes a certain kind of personality because of the uncertainty.
 That said, well-known magazine writers who've been at their craft for many years can be paid very well per story or on a contract basis.
 Seasoned freelancers with lucrative magazine contracts can make in the six figures, but the number of writers in that echelon is small.
-At Columbia, we hold a series of talks in the spring on freelancing.
+At Columbia, we hold a series of talks in the spring on freelancing and media entrepreneurship.

 Have any students been hired at the major national radio and TV networks after graduation?
 What options are available to me?